GLOBAL MARKETS-Stocks slip as market seeks rate-cut timing, dollar gains

-NEW YORK/LONDON, Nov 8 (Reuters) - World stock markets slid on Wednesday and the dollar gained for a third straight day as some investors accepted the notion that while the Federal Reserve may have halted hiking interest rates, they will still stay higher for longer.
+NEW YORK, Nov 8 (Reuters) - World stock markets sputtered on Wednesday and the dollar eased as some investors accepted the notion that interest rates will stay higher for longer even though the Federal Reserve may have halted hiking them.

-Yields across the Treasury curve mostly fell as the auction of benchmark 10-year notes was modestly better than expected and the view that the Fed has likely ended its hiking cycle kept downward momentum in place.
+Yields across the Treasury curve mostly fell as the auction of benchmark 10-year notes fared modestly better than expected, and on the view that the Fed has likely ended its hiking cycle.

-The dollar also has rebounded from last week's sharp selloff amid rising confidence the Fed has ended raising rates, though there is less agreement on whether a rate cut is on the horizon with inflation still above the U.S. central bank's 2% target.
+The dollar has rebounded from last week's sharp sell-off on rising confidence the Fed has ended raising rates, though there is less agreement on whether a rate cut is on the horizon with inflation still above the U.S. central bank's 2% target.

 "A lot of the questions that we were asking that drove yields higher we're still asking," he said, referring to the bond rally that raised the 10-year yield above 5% two weeks ago.
 Bond prices move inversely to their yield.

-Fed Chair Jerome Powell did not comment on monetary policy or the economic outlook in prepared remarks at a U.S. central bank statistic conference.
-Investors have ramped up bets for Fed rate cuts next year, though when has not been resolved.
+Fed Chair Jerome Powell did not comment on monetary policy or the economic outlook in prepared remarks at a U.S. central bank statistic conference on Wednesday.
+Investors have ramped up bets for Fed rate cuts next year, though the timing is unclear.

-Markets are pricing in an almost 50% chance of a rate cut of at least 25 basis points as soon as May, according to the CME Group's FedWatch Tool, compared with about 41% a week earlier.
+Markets are pricing in an almost 50% chance of a rate cut of at least 25 basis points as soon as May, according to the CME Group's FedWatch Tool, up from about 41% a week earlier.

 But futures also call for the Fed's overnight lending rate to remain above 5% through next June.
 FEDWATCH

-MSCI's all-country world stock index .MIWD00000PUS shed 0.07% after last week posting its biggest weekly jump in almost a year.
+MSCI's all-country world stock index .MIWD00000PUS closed flat, rising just 0.01 point, after last week posting its biggest weekly jump in almost a year.
 Europe's broad STOXX 600 index .STOXX closed up 0.28%.

+On Wall Street, the S&P 500 .SPX rose 0.10% and the Nasdaq Composite .IXIC added 0.08% to extend their winning streaks to eight and nine consecutive sessions, respectfully.
+The Dow Jones Industrial Average .DJI fell 0.12%,

 "The market has it right that rates have peaked," said Rhys Williams, chief strategist at Sprouting Rock Asset Management in Bryn Mawr, Pennsylvania, but since the Fed has "been so macho about higher for longer," a rate cut is unlikely to come soon.